These Countries Offer the Highest Interest Rates Today

 At the higher end of the spectrum, many U.S. banks offer high-yield savings accounts with an APY as high as 3.00%.
 Low interest rates in the United States are an indicator of stability — the highest current interest rates in the world come from highly unstable countries.

 In the United States, everything from your mortgage and car loan interest rates to your credit card interest rate is affected by the most basic of interest rates: the federal funds rate.
 If the federal funds rate rises, all other public and private rates will generally rise, too.
 This could mean the difference between your money earning interest against inflation in a savings account and your account losing money.

 Proceed at Your Own Risk

-Although foreign central bank interest rates might be higher, here, your money is protected either by the FDIC up to a certain amount or, in the case of credit unions, the National Credit Union Association.
-For instance, if you purchase a CD at a FDIC insured bank, your deposit is insured up to $250,000.
-If you bank at a credit union that is an NCUA member, again, your funds are insured to $250,000.
+Although foreign central bank interest rates might be higher, American banks protect your money either through FDIC insurance up to a certain amount or, in the case of credit unions, National Credit Union Administration insurance.
+If you make a savings deposit at an FDIC-insured bank, your deposit is insured up to $250,000.
+If you bank at a credit union that is insured by the NCUA, your funds are insured up to at least $250,000.

 As with all investments and bank accounts, especially in developing countries, it’s important to weigh the amount of risk you’re willing to take on versus the return that you can expect.
 Although it would be great to earn nearly 10.00% APY on a savings account, it’s comforting to know that money you keep in American banks is fully protected in the event that your financial institution crumbles.